 ATMs at Dharamshala & McLeod Ganj

 Tourist rush sometimes makes ATMs run out of cash.
-Most of the ATMs are located in markets – both and McLeod Ganj and lower Dharamshala.
+You will find most of the ATMs in markets – both and McLeod Ganj and lower Dharamshala.
 While traveling from Pathankot to Dharamshala, you would find only a couple of ATMs – none of which worked when we visited them.
 But don’t fret, there are plenty of options in the main city.

 Mobile Connectivity at Dharamshala & McLeod Ganj

-Being the second capital of the state of Himachal Pradesh and also listed amongst ‘smart city project’ of the central government, Dharamshala has good mobile and internet connectivity of almost all major operators such as Airtel, Vodafone, and Jio.
+Being the second capital of the state of Himachal Pradesh and also listed amongst the ‘smart city project’ of the central government, Dharamshala has good mobile and internet connectivity of almost all major operators such as Airtel, Vodafone, and Jio.

 Tourism and the establishment of Tibetan government-in-exile have contributed a lot towards the development of Dharamshala.
 The city has decent medical facilities including many clinics and hospitals, so finding one in need should not be a problem.